EVENTS

 ST. AUGUSTINE PARISH NEWS

-Ben Mersch son of Joyce and Steve Mersch was ordained a Deacon at the Cathedral on April 29th, 2023.
+Congratulation, St. Augustine very own Ben Mersch son of Joyce and Steve Mersch was just ordained a Priest Saturday May 18, 2024